 The cover for the valve body is known as a bonnet.
 Like valve bodies, bonnets are also available in many designs.

 Some bonnets function simply as a valve cover.
-For example, swing check valve as shown in the photo.
+For example, the swing check valve is shown in the photo.
 While others support valve internals and accessories such as the stem, disk, and actuator.
-In the case of the gate, globe, stop check, and diaphragm valves, bonnet contains an opening for the valve stem to pass through.
-Usually, stuffing box is also a part of the bonnet.
+In the case of the gate, globe, stop check, and diaphragm valves, the bonnet contains an opening for the valve stem to pass through.
+Usually, a stuffing box is also a part of the bonnet.

 What is Valve Trim?

-The disc is the part that allows, throttles or stops fluid flow depending on its position.
-Types of disk define the name of the valve such as gate, ball, plug and needle valve’s disk are also of the same shape as the name.
+The first valve trim part is a disc.
+The disc is the part that allows, throttles, or stops fluid flow depending on its position.
+Types of disks define the name of the valve such as gate, ball, plug, and needle valve’s disk are also of the same shape as the name.

-A disc rested against the stationary valve seat when the valve is in the closed position.
+A disc rests against the stationary valve seat when the valve is in the closed position.
 It can be moved away from the seat by the movement of the stem.
-However, in check and safety-relief valves, disc is moved away from the seat, by fluid flow and pressure.
+However, in check and safety-relief valves, fluid flow and pressure move the disc away from the seat.

 The seat provides the seating surface for the disk.
 Here, you can see the gate valve seat in the above image.
 A valve may have multiple seats.
-In the case of globe valve and swing-check valve, there is one seat.
-Whereas, a gate valve and ball valve has two seats; one on the upstream side and the other on the downstream side.
+In the case of a globe valve and swing-check valve, there is one seat.
+A gate valve and ball valve have two seats; one on the upstream side and the other on the downstream side.

 The back seat is comprised of a shoulder on the stem and a mating surface on the underside of the bonnet.
-You can see in the image.
-It forms a seal when the stem is in the fully open position.
+You can see it in the image.
+It forms a seal when the stem is in a fully open position.
 It prevents leakage of flow medium to the packing chamber and consequently to the environment.
-Back seat enables the replacing of the gland packing when the valve is in service.
+The back seat enables the replacement of the gland packing when the valve is in service.